Lesson 2 – The Time Machine

 Fig. 6

-For example when we run the application in a point before creating the button event procedure we see that clicking the button doesn’t close the application.
+For example when we run the application at a point before creating the button event procedure, we see that clicking the button doesn’t close the application.

 Fig. 7